Course of Study

 **Students teaching a language other than English have the option of replacing these courses with comparable courses in their language of study.

-Students working towards an M.A. degree must take an additional 8 credits of designated elective course work, which may include any language or education related coursework, internships, or supervised tutoring or teaching opportunities.
+Students working towards an M.A. degree can take additional optional elective course work, which may include any language or education related coursework, internships, or supervised tutoring or teaching opportunities.
 Students who have already taken any of the required courses or their equivalents previous to entering the LTS program should replace them with elective credits in consultation with the LTS Director.
-Students who have taken any of the required LTS courses at the 400 level as undergraduates or as UO Community Education Program credits may be able to have up to 15 of these units count toward the 60 unit total.
+Students who have taken any of the required LTS courses at the 400 level as undergraduates or as UO Community Education Program credits may be able to have up to 15 of these units count toward the 57 unit total.

 Internships are arranged on an individual basis in a range of language teaching or curriculum developing contexts.
 Students can intern in language classrooms at the American English Institute (AEI) at all levels, at Lane Community College, in various Foreign Language classes at the UO or LCC, at the Center for Applied Second Language Studies (CASLS), and sometimes in K-12 classrooms.
 Classroom internships involve observation, assisting, and some teaching under the supervision of a cooperating teacher.
 LTS students can also tutor UO FL and ESL students individually, such as through the UO Writing Lab.

-We also have supervised teaching possibilities for elective credit, in which LTS students are the primary teachers.
-One such program is for Chinese speakers in LTS, team-teaching the Chinese Language and Culture Club as an after-school class at Edison Elementary, a local Eugene primary school.
-This opportunity is an excellent chance to share Chinese language and culture with American students while also gaining practice teaching primarily in English.
+We also have supervised teaching and tutoring possibilities for elective credit.
+One such program is for Chinese speakers in LTS, tutoring and assisting Chinese middle and high school learners at Oak Hill school.
+This opportunity is an excellent chance to share Chinese language and culture with US students in a K-12 school.

-All graduate students are required to have at least two years of one foreign language within the past seven years either before or by the time they graduate with the MA, or be able to pass a proficiency test at an equivalent level in a foreign language (administered at the UO).
-At the M.A. level, any foreign language is acceptable, including English for an international student whose first language is not English.
+All graduate students are required to either a) have taken at least two years of one additional language within the past seven years either before or by the time they graduate with the MA, or b) pass a proficiency test at an intermediate level or above in an additional language (administered at the UO).
+At the MA level, any additional language is acceptable, including English as an additional language for relevant international students.

-All students working towards an M.A. degree with the language teaching specialization must complete a final Master’s Project over two consecutive terms.
+All LTS students must complete a final Masters Project over two consecutive terms.
 Projects are individual.
 The project topic must be approved by the LTS faculty in Winter term, and the project development is supervised by the LT 611 course instructors and the student’s MA Project adviser.
 It is presented in a public forum during the final term.
 See this page for past MA Project titles: http://lts.uoregon.edu/people/ma-project-titles

 Typical Course Schedule